 “I’m not getting through,” Vince said hurriedly.
 “Cell service has been spotty.”

 “Okay, right, we’ll be on our way.”
-Tom said into the phone, and after he ended the call he grumbled out a series of curses.
+Tom said into the phone, and then grumbled out a series of curses after ending the call.
 He called Oka while he pulled on his shorts and shoes.
 The Hawaiian picked up on the second ring.